|

 Barking dogs are one of the most frequent complaints made to police departments.
 Natarus should ban all dogs from Michigan Avenue.
 Dogs have more First Amendment rights in Chicago Ward 42 then people.

 Noise complaints are often the central issue.
-Air planes 100-130 db, trains 80-110 db, trucks and busses 70-120 db, building air conditioners and exhaust fans 70-100 db and numerous other sources of city noise are 2-20 times greater than any street performer.
+Air planes 100-130 db, trains 80-110 db, trucks and buses 70-120 db, building air conditioners and exhaust fans 70-100 db and numerous other sources of city noise are 2-20 times greater than any street performer.
 Even water fountains and rain storms can measure over 90 db.
 Street performers often can not be measured because they are below the background noise levels.
 People most often complain about some one else's volume level and never their own contribution to the collective noise level of a complex society.

 Only the rich and powerful can get a quiet residence in a big city....
 Not the poor and powerless who live next to an airport, mass transit line or six-lane highway.
 Will Alderman Burton Natarus and Chicago City Council ban recess at all public schools because a few rich residents will be disturbed by the noise of children playing outside?